awsdocs/aws-robomaker-developer-guide/doc_source/delete-simulation-application.md

 # Deleting a Simulation Application<a name="delete-simulation-application"></a>

-When you no longer need a AWS RoboMaker simulation application and all of its versions, you can delete it\.
+When you no longer need a AWS RoboMaker simulation application and all of its versions, delete it\.

 **To delete a simulation application**
-Follow the steps under one of the following tabs:
+Follow the steps under one of the following tabs\.

 ------
 #### [ Using the console ]<a name="proc-delete-simulation-application-con"></a>